shaohean/OpenAvatarChat/readme_en.md

 >     )
 > ```
 > * The default LLM API is Bailian api_url.

+### Qwen-Omni Speech2Speech Handler
+The capabilities of Qwen-Omni are integrated via Alibaba Cloud BaiLian's API.
+Currently, only the manual mode is supported.
+Voice Activity Detection (VAD) is executed by the local SileroVad model.
+Additionally, due to the poor quality and unreliability of input_transcription results in manual mode, an extra SenseVoice module has been added exclusively for echoing conversation records.
+For the complete configuration file, please refer to chat_with_qwen_omni.yaml.
+Among them, the avatar module supports a choice between AvatarMusetalk and LiteAvatar.

 ### MiniCPM Omni Speech2Speech Handler
 #### Models used